-Income Nature and timing of fulfillment of obligations performance reports, including payment terms Significant Revenue recognition Domestic market/Foreign market For CIF freight clients, they obtain control of the products when they are shipped from the Company's warehouse and stated the proofs of receipt, whether the invoice stub or e-mail confirming receipt.
+Income Nature and timing of fulfillment of obligations performance reports, including payment terms Significant Revenue recognition Sale of goods For CIF freight clients, they obtain control of the products when they are shipped from the Company's warehouse and stated the proofs of receipt, whether the invoice stub or e-mail confirming receipt.
 FOB freight clients control the product as from the shipment of merchandise by the client's transportation company.
 Revenue and associated costs are recognized at a certain time.
 Revenues from sales under the freight charge of the purchaser are recognized when the goods are withdrawn by clients, while revenues are recognized for sales under the responsibility of the company when the goods are delivered to clients.
 In both cases, this is the moment when the performance obligation is fulfilled with clients when the risks and rewards of ownership are transferred to the client. to the products sold.

 For certain clients, the Company follows the practice of promoting promotional campaigns for its products at points of sale.
-Its classification in the financial statements was as selling expenses.
-However, these transactions, in accordance with current accounting policies in accordance with CPC 47, started to be classified as a decrease in the Company's revenues, whose application is consistent with the years ended March 31, 2023 and 2022, respectively.
+Their classification in the financial statements refers to the deduction of the Company's revenues.

-k.
+j.
 Finance income and finance costs